roseandgold/Hateful-Memes-Capstone-Project/README.md

 To test out this model yourself you need the below files as well as the Hateful Memes Challenge Datasets
  * Preprocess the Images for CNN.ipynb - preprocesses the meme images so they are all 200x200x3.
 Outputs the data as numpy arrays to a pickle file.
  * CNN Image Model.ipynb - train and test the CNN model.
 Requires the preprocessed images which can either be obatined by running the Preprocess the Images for CNN.ipynb notebook or downloaded here: https://drive.google.com/drive/folders/1l5QVobAOw52l5ApcVYYceOhT9TzFwVx5?usp=sharing
  * model_0.533.h5 - This was the best model we obtained.
-This can be used in the CNN Image Model.ipynb to get the AUROC score and create the ROC curve
+This can be used in the CNN Image Model.ipynb notebook to get the AUROC score and create the ROC curve

+### BERT Model
+Another model we decided to try was a pretrained BERT model using only the text from the memes.
+BERT stands for Bidirectional Encoder Representations from Transformers.
+According to the *BERT - transformers 4.7.0* documentation "unlike recent language representation models, BERT is designed to pre-train deep bidirectional representations from unlabeled text by jointly conditioning on both left and right context in all layers."

+To test out the BERT model you need the below notebook and the Hateful Memes Challenge Datasets
+ * BERT_Model.ipynb - uses the meme text and a pretrained BERT model to create a classifier.
+If you want to use or look at our best trained model, that can be downloaded here: https://drive.google.com/drive/folders/1KfpguSuk_Zz_6rAbRJCeVnS296u0SQfl?usp=sharing

+### Multimodal Model